kestra-io/docs/docs/administrator-guide/configuration/storage/README.md

 ## GCS
 For you need to be sure to have the GCS storage plugins installed, you can install it with Kestra command :
-`./kestra plugins install org.kestra.storage.gcs:storage-gcs:LATEST`, it will download the plugins jar on kestra plugins directory.
+`./kestra plugins install io.kestra.storage.gcs:storage-gcs:LATEST`, it will download the plugins jar on kestra plugins directory.

 After you need to enable the storage with this configuration: